 The polarized electron beam was produced by illuminating a strained GaAs photocathode with circularly polarized laser light.
-The helicity of the electron beam was selected from a pseudorandom [5-8] sequence every 66 ms, and reversed in the middle of this time window, forming helicity pairs.
-The helicity sequence controlled the data collection, and periods of beam instability due to helicity reversal were rejected from the data stream.
-To reduce possible systematic errors, a halfwave plate (HWP) was inserted intermittently into the path of the polarized laser, which resulted in a reversal of the actual beam helicity while keeping the helicity sequence unchanged.
+The helicity of the electron beam was controlled by a helicity signal, which followed a quartet structure of either "RLLR" or "LRRL", with each state lasting 33 ms and the first state of each quartet selected from a pseudorandom sequence [5-8].
+The helicity signal was sent to data acquisition system after being delayed by eight helicity states (two quartets).
+This delayed helicity sequence controlled the data collection, and periods of beam instability due to helicity reversal were rejected from the data stream.
+To reduce possible systematic errors, a half-wave plate (HWP) was inserted intermittently into the path of the polarized laser, which resulted in a reversal of the actual beam helicity while keeping the helicity signal sequence unchanged.
 The expected sign flips in the measured asymmetries between the two beam HWP configurations were observed.
 The laser optics of the polarized source were carefully configured to minimize changes to the electron-beam parameters under polarization reversal [9, 10].
 A feedback system [11] was used to maintain the helicity-correlated intensity asymmetry of the beam below 0.1 parts per million (ppm) averaged over the whole experiment.
-The target was a 20-cm long liquid deuterium cell, with up- and downstream windows made of 0.10-and 0.13-mm thick aluminum, respectively.
+The target was a 20-cm long liquid deuterium cell, with up- and downstream windows made of 0.10- and 0.13-mm thick aluminum, respectively.

-The two DIS kinematics were: DIS#1 was taken at $\langle x \rangle =$ 0.241, $Y_1 = 1.0$, $Y_3 = 0.44$ and $\langle Q^2 \rangle = 1.085$ (GeV/c)2, and DIS#2 at $\langle x \rangle = 0.295, Y_1 = 1.0, Y_3 = 0.69, \langle Q^2 \rangle =$ $1.901 (\text{GeV}/c)^2$.
-Due to limitations in the HRS, DIS#1 was taken on the left HRS (the HRS on the left side of the beamline when viewing downstream), and DIS#2 was taken on both left and right HRSs.
+The two DIS kinematics were: DIS#1 was taken at $\langle x \rangle = 0.241$, $Y_1 = 1.0$, $Y_3 = 0.44$ and $\langle Q^2 \rangle =$ 1.085 (GeV/c)2, and DIS#2 at $\langle x \rangle = 0.295, Y_1 = 1.0, Y_3 = 0.69, \langle Q^2 \rangle = 1.901 \, (\text{GeV/c})^2.$ Due to limitations in the HRS, DIS#1 was taken on the left HRS (the HRS on the left side of the beamline when viewing downstream), and DIS#2 was taken on both left and right HRSs.
 In order to count electrons up to 600 kHz and reject the pion photo- and electro-production backgrounds, a data acquisition (DAQ) and electronic system was specially designed for this experiment, which formed both electron and pion triggers.
-A CO_2 gas Čerenkov detector and a doublelayered lead-glass shower counter were used to separate electrons from the pion background.
+A CO2 gas Čerenkov detector and a double-layered lead-glass shower counter were used to separate electrons from the pion background.
 The design of the DAQ, along with its particle identification (PID) performance and the deadtime corrections to the measured asymmetries, was reported elsewhere [12].
 The overall charged pion π^- contamination was found to contribute less than 4×10^{-4} of the detected electron rate, with an electron detection efficiency of 92% and 95% for DIS#1 and DIS#2, respectively.
 Using the measured asymmetries from the pion triggers, the relative uncertainty on the measured electron asymmetries $\Delta A/A$ due to the π^- background was evaluated to be less than 2×10^{-4} .
-Relative corrections on the asymmetry due to DAQ deadtime were (0.5 - 1.6)% with uncertainties $\Delta A/A < 0.1\%$.
+Relative corrections on the asymmetry due to DAQ deadtime were (0.5-1.6)% with uncertainties $\Delta A/A < 0.1\%$.
 The standard HRS DAQ [1] was used at low beam currents to precisely determine the kinematics of the experiment.
 This was realized through dedicated measurements on a carbon multi-foil target which provided data to determine the transport function of the HRSs.